ZeynabKhani/GaleShapley_Stable_Matching/README.md

 queue if the best choice for it (the fastest hospital) is not available in that slot.
 The algorithm is run for k = 0, 1,...,5 and the results are plotted.
 It is shown that as k grows, the results improve for both requests and the hospitals.

+P.S.
+This was my Game Theory course project.